 Step Six: Turn your HVAC unit back on

 Yes, it’s that simple!
 After reviewing these helpful tips, you should be able to choose a filter and replace it with ease.
-However, if you run into an issue or a situation you’re uncomfortable with, you can always call Brackett Heating and Air!
+However, if you run into an issue or a situation you’re uncomfortable with, you can always call Brackett Heating, Air & Plumbing!
 You can count on our expert technicians to help answer your questions and deal with your concerns.